mmarcon/Bootstrapper/README.md

 # Bootstrapper

-Bootstrapper is handy Node.js command line application to manage templates and boilerplates.
+Bootstrapper is a handy Node.js command line application to manage templates and boilerplates.

 Bootstrapper stores user-defined templates in its template folder where they are always available every time they are needed.